December in the Garden

 Find all the herbs you need right here at Lifestyle Home Garden for your festive dishes, dips and sauces like mint, basil, rocket and dill to name a few.

-A variety of convenient, ready to use vegetables and herbs, including some scrumptious tomatoes and peppers, in various combinations are available in our herb.
+A variety of convenient, ready to use vegetables and herbs, including some scrumptious tomatoes and peppers, in various combinations are available in our herb section.

 Support vine tomatoes against stakes or obelisks and fix with soft plant ties to prevent the stems from breaking.
 Ensure good air flow between the vines.